robinmonjo/coincoin/apps/token/README.md

 ### Ledger

 Cryptocurrencies and blockchains are different concepts eventough they often get confused.
-In this implementation, the `Ledger` module abstract the blockchain so it is seen as a simple list of transactions while still relying on blockchain immutability properties).
+In this implementation, the `Ledger` module abstracts the blockchain so it is seen as a simple list of transactions while still relying on blockchain immutability properties).